GianpaoloBranca/SoftwareEng2/scratches/CID/CID.md

 * Method _infoOn_ used at line 224 should start with a verb and has an ambiguous name
 * Variable _next_ at line 179 should have a more meaningful name
 * Variable _next_ at line 251 should have a more meaningful name
+* Vaiable _jobValue_ at line 68 should be named _jobSandBox_ or similar, for consistency with comments, log outputs and javadoc.

 ###Indention
 * Everything is ok